The Sunshine State's Silent Threat: Common Pests on Florida's West Coast

 Ants

 Ants are all over Florida, not just the West Coast, but they are always an annoyance.
-Though they are mostly harmless, species like fire ants can bite, and their sting hurts.
+Most ant species are more of a nuisance than a threat, though fire ants can sting and are worth avoiding in play areas and lawns.
+Carpenter ants, Argentine ants, acrobat ants, and big-headed ants are also active across West Florida.
+Our guide to identifying ants that bite, sting, and fly can help you tell them apart.
 Carpenter ants, Argentine ants, Acrobat ants and Big-Headed ants are also hanging around West Florida.

 Termites